Below is a overview of my playwriting - both produced and in development.

 "A Memorial for the Homosexuals Persecuted Under National Socialism between 1933-1945"

-A new play being developed through the Oxford Playhouse Playmakers scheme, mentored by playwright Clare Bayley.
+A Memorial... was developed through the Oxford Playhouse Playmakers scheme, mentored by playwright Clare Bayley.
 This play explores German national history and queer / lesbian relationships over the 20th and 21st century, all through the lens of an arguably choatic film-based memorial.

-An extract will be performed at the Oxford Playhouse in July 2022.
+An extract was performed at the Oxford Playhouse in July 2022.

 ACT II FESTIVAL

-A short play commissioned by ACT II in 2020, a theatre festival hosted at the Arcola Theatre.
+A short play commissioned by ACT II in 2020, a theatre festival hosted at the Arcola Theatre (postponed due to covid-19).
 This play is about an elderly Jamaican woman planning the list of invites for her upcoming funeral.